 You are here because you either 1) Want to learn more about ba gua for close combat / self-defense or 2) You already have studied ba gua and you want to learn more about how to apply what you learned in a realistic way.
-We hope this page, and those that follow will provide you with the guidance required for you to develop your ba gua.
+The pages that follow will provide you with the guidance required for you to develop your ba gua.

 You are about to begin one of the most challenging martial arts adventures of your life: How to use ba gua, and for that matter, the other internal martial arts such as t'ai-chi (taiji) and hsing-i (xingyi) in close-combat.